2019 AFL Women's Grand Final: Match summary

-The Blues started well, with Madison Prespakis scoring an early first goal off a 50-metre penalty on Adelaide co-captain Erin Phillips.
+The Blues started well, with Maddy Prespakis scoring an early first goal off a 50-metre penalty on Adelaide co-captain Erin Phillips.
 The Crows were quick to respond with quick ball movement in the centre square from Foley to Ebony Marinoff to Anne Hatchard, who notched up their first score.
 A second 50-metre penalty gave Carlton another chance but was rushed through by Adelaide for a behind by Sarah Allan.
 The Crows were soon back on the attack, with Phillips marking just inside the 50-metre arc.
 Her kick fell short, but Irish recruit Ailish Considine put it through for a second goal.
 A third soon followed with Eloise Jones passing the ball to Hannah Martin for a goal from point-blank range.
 An attempt at the other end by Sarah Hosking resulted only in a behind, and yet another 50-metre penalty gave the Blues an opportunity on the siren, but the ball fell well short of the goal line.

 At quarter time, Carlton felt they were dominating everywhere but on the scoreboard, but this feeling would soon pass.
 The second quarter opened with an Adelaide goal.
 An overhead mark in the centre by Jones was handed off to Phillips, who booted it forward to the advantage of Stevie-Lee Thompson, who marked it and sprinted towards the goal line.
 Thompson proved too fast for the Carlton defenders, who were caught too far out from goal, and a goal resulted.
 A couple of minutes later, Phillips earned a free kick from a high tackle by Sarah Hosking.
 One accurate kick later, and Phillips had ten goals for the season, and Adelaide, five for the match.
 A mark by Renee Forth off a delivery from Deni Varnhagen nearly made it six, but she missed, scoring only a behind.